omnibenchmark-renku/documentation/docs/01_landing.md

 # Motivation

-Benchmarking is a critical step for the development of bioinformatic methods and provides important insights for their application.

-The current benchmarking scheme has many limitations:
+Benchmarking is a critical step in the development of bioinformatics tools, providing important insights for their application to real datasets.
+However, the way in which current benchmarks are conducted has many limitations:

-- It is a snapshot of the available methods at a certain time point and often already outdated when published.
+- They are a snapshot in time and are often already outdated by the time they are published.

+- Benchmarks are generally difficult to extend.
+While code is often available, it is typically not easily adaptable such that new methods and new datasets can be added to the comparison

-- Comparison of benchmarks is challenging: different procedures, different datasets, different evaluation criteria, etc.
+- There are no standards, making comparison of benchmarks challenging; different procedures, different datasets, different evaluation criteria, etc. are used

+- There is a huge amount of duplicated effort, as methodologists use some common datasets and are repeating effort to compare methods for every new tool developed.

-- All of the above can lead to different conclusions among benchmarks made at different time points or at different groups.
+Taken together, the above can lead to different conclusions among benchmarks made at different time points or from different groups.

 ## Concept